jtisler/PHPAnviz/README.md

 $ ./anviz-server
 ```

+You can download source of anviz-server <a href="https://github.com/jtisler/anviz">here</a>

 ### Code & Functions
 Before we start, open `config.ini.example` and change gearman-server address, save file and create `config.ini`